 - Lift his lips to brush the front and back of the teeth and at the gum line.

 After cleaning your baby’s teeth and gums, rinse the toothbrush with tap water.

 Store the toothbrush upright in an open container to allow it to air-dry.

 If other family members’ toothbrushes are stored in the same place, make sure the brushes don’t touch.
 This reduces the risk that decay-causing germs will travel between brushes and into your baby’s mouth.
 And there’s no sharing when it comes to toothbrushes!
 One for each family member is best.

-Toothbrushes should be replaced every 3-4 months, or when the bristles get worn or frayed.
+You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.

-This short video shows you how to care for children’s teeth.
-It includes advice on encouraging children to drink tap water, brushing children’s teeth as soon as the first ones are through, and avoiding sugary drinks.
-Parents also talk about how important it is to avoid giving your child a bottle of milk in bed.
+This short dental care video shows you how to care for kids’ teeth.
+It includes advice on encouraging children to drink tap water, brushing children’s teeth as soon as the first ones are through, avoiding sugary drinks, and not taking bottles of milk to bed.

 Teeth cleaning alone isn’t a guarantee against tooth decay